Tracy Gahan: WNBA

-After her college career, Gahan was picked 46th overall by the New York Liberty in the 2002 WNBA draft.
+After her college career, Phillips was picked 46th overall by the New York Liberty in the 2002 WNBA draft.
 However, she was soon released.
-After strong showings during her championship season in Australia, Gahan was invited to the Connecticut Sun's training camp before the 2008 WNBA season.
+After strong showings during her championship season in Australia, Phillips was invited to the Connecticut Sun's training camp before the 2008 WNBA season.
 Gahan was released before the season began.

 Europe

-After spending an additional year at college to complete her degree, Gahan began her career in Greece.
+After spending an additional year at college to complete her degree, Phillips began her career in Greece.
 In 2003, she spent her first season with Peiraikos, before moving to Panathinaikos for her second season in A1 Ethniki Women's Basketball.
-In 2005, Gahan travelled west to Ireland, playing for DCU Mercy in the Irish Women's Super League.
+In 2005, Phillips travelled west to Ireland, playing for DCU Mercy in the Irish Women's Super League.
 After a season away, she returned in 2007 after her Australian season concluded, signing with Botaş SK for the conclusion of the Turkish season.

-After three years in Australia, Gahan played for PTS Lider Pruszków in Poland's Basket Liga Kobiet.
+After three years in Australia, Phillips played for PTS Lider Pruszków in Poland's Basket Liga Kobiet.
 Towards the end of the 2009–10 season, she switched to Tęcza Leszno for the remainder of her time in Poland.

 Australia

-In 2006, Gahan signed with the Adelaide Lightning to play in the Women's National Basketball League, Australia's premier women's league and the strongest league in the southern hemisphere.
-In her second season with the Lightning, Gahan was awarded a place in the WNBL All-Star Five for 2007–08.
+In 2006, Phillips signed with the Adelaide Lightning to play in the Women's National Basketball League, Australia's premier women's league and the strongest league in the southern hemisphere.
+In her second season with the Lightning, Phillips was awarded a place in the WNBL All-Star Five for 2007–08.
 The Lightning would also go on to take home the 2007–08 WNBL Championship.
 She returned to the league in 2010, signing with the Dandenong Rangers.

 Personal life

-Gahan is married to former Adelaide Lightning teammate, WNBA player and Australian Olympian, Erin Phillips.
-They have three children, twins Blake and Brooklyn born in November 2016, and Drew, born in July 2019.
+Phillips is married to former Adelaide Lightning teammate, WNBA player and Australian Olympian, Erin Phillips, and took her surname.
+They have four children, twins Blake and Brooklyn born in November 2016, Drew, born in July 2019, and London Skye, born in 2023.
+However, in 2022, days before Erin was due to play an AFLW preliminary final, Tracy suffered a miscarriage.